DJDanl/cpp-docs.pt-br/docs/standard-library/promise-class.md

 ### <a name="parameters"></a>Parâmetros

-`Val` O valor a ser armazenado como o resultado.
+*Val* o valor a ser armazenado como o resultado.

 ### <a name="remarks"></a>Comentários